JoshuaMilessa/JoshuaMilessa/README.md

 - Instruments: equities, options, futures, ETFs

 ## 🚀 Current Focus
-- Event-driven backtesting engine (C++)
+- Linux VPS Deployment Toolkit
-- Exploratory research into alpha-generating signals
+- Exploratory research into alpha models, risk models, transaction cost models, portfolio models, and execution models
-- Building tools for data ingestion, cleaning, and visualization
+- High-Frequency Trade Engine

 ## 🎯 Career Goal
 To join a quant team where I can contribute to both research and development—bridging the gap between math and execution—while continuing to grow in algorithmic trading, financial theory, and computational finance.